Qugurun/Phaser3-Font-Loader-Plugin/README.md

 # Phaser3-TTF-Loader-Plugin

-This plugin enhances Phase 3 functionality by providing support for loading TrueType Font files (*.ttf).
+This plugin enhances Phaser 3 functionality by providing support for loading TrueType Font files (*.ttf).
 It allows seamless integration of custom fonts in games or applications developed using Phaser 3.
 The plugin empowers developers to easily track the loading process of *.ttf files, ensuring efficient handling of font assets similar to how Phaser manages other supported file types.

 ```js
 import 'phaser';